Appendix A) Chronology and Continuity

 already magnified their powers when they stumbled upon it.
 Around 20 or so

-years after she returned to Oz, Glinda discovered this hidden fountain, and
+years after she comes to Oz, Glinda discovers the hidden fountain, and drinks of

 it, becoming one of the most powerful magic users in Oz.